SAPTeamDEV/Magisk-Module-Template/README.md

-# SAPTeam's Magisk module template
+# SAPTeam's Magisk module template automation engine
-This magis module template made the module creation way easier.
+This magisk module template made the module creation way easier and smarter.

 ## Features
 - Automates the build and releasing with Github actions.